top of page

 chrejsa

-One of the rendering assignments I require in my Intro to Life Science Visualization course is an entomology rendering.
-Basically, drawing a butterfly from a live specimen.
-We talk about research, visual analysis, and why using internet scrap art is not always the best option.
-By using live specimens, we have all the answers right in front of us.
-We can take exact measurements, we can observe the number of cells on the wings, we can determine the most accurate colors.
-Obtaining a butterfly specimen is easy and inexpensive, I encourage all budding visual scientists to practice this type of illustration.
+One of the rendering assignments I require in my Intro to Life Science Visualization course is scientific rendering from observation.
+An entomological study involves drawing a butterfly from a live specimen.
+We discuss research, visual analysis, and why internet scrap art is not always the best option.
+Using live specimens gives us all the answers right in front of us.
+We can take exact measurements, observe the number of cells on the wings, and determine the most accurate colors.
+Obtaining a butterfly specimen is easy and inexpensive; I encourage all budding visual scientists to practice this type of illustration.

 A life science illustrator creates a didactic drawing.
 We are showcasing the identifiable details of a natural subject.
-This type of illustration style is different than fine art, which is creating a mood, setting a tone, and connecting with a viewer's emotions.
+This illustration style differs from fine art, which creates a mood, sets a tone, and connects with a viewer's emotions.
 Many students come into my course as science majors and not fine artists.
 I tell them not to worry, I am not concerned about their creative skills as much as I encourage using observation skills to focus on accuracy and decision making in telling the best science narrative.

-We discuss proper methods of research, and how to find the best resources online.
-We learn to organize and create a snapshot of our research in a way to defend our visual choices.
+We discuss proper research methods and how to find the best resources online.
+We learn to organize and create a snapshot of our research to defend our visual choices.
 We learn labeling techniques using Adobe Illustrator and rendering techniques using Adobe Photoshop.

-If you are interested in working with your own butterfly specimen, see my video here on how to hydrate and spread a butterfly on a mounting board.
+If you want to work with your butterfly specimen, see my video here on how to hydrate and spread a butterfly on a mounting board.
 I made my own mounting boards using three layers of foam board, with a gutter for the body in the top two layers.
+The students enjoy creating their butterfly renderings and are engaged in the assignment.

 © 2024 Hrejsa Medical Media LLC., unless otherwise noted.
 All Rights Reserved.